About the Detroit Gye Nyame

 The Detroit Gye Nyame Graduate Chapter of Groove Phi Groove Social Fellowship, Inc. was founded in September 1978 by six visionary HBCU graduates in the Detroit and Ypsilanti area.
 Operating initially as a pre-Conclave formation with temporary officers, the chapter was officially voted in as an active chapter at the national Conclave on April 7, 1979.

-The chapter is also known as the Detroit Gye Nyame Graduate Chapter, taking its name from the West African Adinkra symbol Gye Nyame — "Except for God" — reflecting the chapter's Afro-centric identity within the Groove Phi Groove fellowship.
+The chapter takes its name from the West African Adinkra symbol Gye Nyame — "Except for God" — reflecting the chapter's Afro-centric identity within the Groove Phi Groove fellowship.

 Our Founding Members